Your faithfulness is to all generations. You have established the earth, and it remains. Psalm 119:90

 Nebuchadnezzar’s Golden Image

 1 Nebuchadnezzar the king made an image of gold, whose height was 90 feet and its width nine feet.
 He set it up in the plain of Dura, in the province of Babylon.
 2 Then Nebuchadnezzar the king sent for the local officials; the deputies and the governors, the judges, the treasurers, the counselors, the sheriffs, and all the rulers of the provinces, to gather them together for the dedication of the image which Nebuchadnezzar the king had set up.
-3 Then the local officials; the deputies and the governors, the judges, the treasurers, the counselors, the sheriffs, and all the rulers of the provinces, were gathered together for the dedication of the image that Nebuchadnezzar the king had set up; and they stood in front of the image.
+3 And the local officials; the deputies and the governors, the judges, the treasurers, the counselors, the sheriffs, and all the rulers of the provinces, were gathered together for the dedication of the image that Nebuchadnezzar the king had set up; and they stood in front of the image.

-“To you it is commanded, peoples, nations, and languages, 5 that whenever you hear the sound of the horn, flute, zither, lyre, harp, pipe, and any kind of music, you must fall down and worship the golden image that Nebuchadnezzar the king has set up.
+4 The herald then cried aloud, “To you it is commanded, peoples, nations, and languages, 5 that whenever you hear the sound of the horn, flute, zither, lyre, harp, pipe, and any kind of music, you must fall down and worship the golden image that Nebuchadnezzar the king has set up.
 6 Whoever does not fall down and worship shall be cast into the middle of a blazing furnace the same hour.”

 7 Therefore at that time, when all the peoples heard the sound of the horn, flute, zither, lyre, harp, pipe, and any kind of music, all the peoples, the nations, and the languages, fell down and worshiped the golden image that Nebuchadnezzar the king had set up.